velaluqa/puppet-lumberjack/README.md

 This module is based upon https://github.com/electrical/puppet-lumberjack

-This update has not been puppet 3 tested.
+This updated module is in alpha stages and not yet formally tested.

 ## Usage